-Figure 8: Calculate average profile.
-Courtesy of Olivine, Inc..
+Figure 7: Calculate Average Load Profile.
+Courtesy of Olivine, Inc.

-- 3. Determine day-of adjustment - The day-of adjustment is based on the first three of the four hours prior to the event. - The day-of adjustment is a multiplier that equals the ratio of the average load for these three hours on the event day to the average load for these three hours of the average profile. - The day-of adjustment is bi-directional (i.e. may be positive or negative) and is capped at ± 20%.
+- 3. Determine day-of adjustment - The day-of adjustment is based on the first three of the four hours prior to the event. - The day-of adjustment is a multiplier that equals the ratio of the average load for these three hours on the event day to the average load for these three hours of the average profile. - The day-of adjustment is bi-directional (i.e. may be positive or negative) and is capped at ± 20%. - Note that event days with both load increase and load decrease events only utilized a single day-of adjustment.
+See Section 7.4.1 for additional details.

-Figure 9: Determine day-of adjustment.
-Courtesy of Olivine, Inc..
+Figure 8: Determine Day-Of Adjustment.
+Courtesy of olivine, Inc.

-4. Apply day-of adjustment to create baseline

-• The day-of adjustment multiplier is applied to the average profile for all hours of the event to produce the baseline.
+- 4. Apply day-of adjustment to create baseline - The day-of adjustment multiplier is applied to the average profile for all hours of the event to produce the baseline.